iterative/dvc.org/content/docs/use-cases/ci-and-ml.md

 challenges can be solved by adopting first-citizen concepts from traditional software engineering and development.
 Probably the most common adoption is versioning control.
 Some other, unfortunately less common, could be unit testing data processing steps of a pipeline.

-Here is a non exhaustive list of unique challenges:
+Here is a non exhaustive list of a few other unique challenges:

 - Automatically re-train models upon changes.
 - Compare (and report) performance of different versions of a model.
 - Test data correctness when new data is introduced.
-- Model training is computationally intensive.
+- Handle a model training that is computationally intensive.

 Combining a version control tool (like `git`) together with `dvc` and `cml` opens a wide spectrum of possibilities that can help building better and smarter